jauinglu/codeforces-tasks/README.md

-There are codeforces tasks that i solved.
+There are some Codeforces tasks that I have solved.